percy/cli/packages/cli-command/README.md

 instance (and can act accordingly).

 - `percy` — Enables creation of a `@percy/core` instance initialized with provided options.
-  - `discoveryFlags` — When `false` prevents percy discovery flags from being accepted, but will still allow other percy flags such as `--config` and `--dry-run`.
-  - `...` — All other options are passed along to the new percy instance.

 #### Config